Register Always Matters: Analysis of LLM Pretraining Data Through the Lens of Language Variation: Methods

-The HPLT v2 dataset includes register information for each document, generated using the multi-label register classifier by \citet{henriksson2024automaticregisteridentificationopen}.
+The HPLT v2 dataset includes predictions of register classes as probabilities for each document, generated using the multi-label register classifier by \citet{henriksson2024automaticregisteridentificationopen}.
 This classifier was fine-tuned from XLM-RoBERTa-Large \citep{conneau-etal-xlm-roberta} using the multilingual CORE corpus introduced in the same study.
-Although the register labels are available for multiple languages, we limit our analysis here to English due to the availability of varied and well-established benchmarks.
-For our experiments, we assign register labels to documents using a classification threshold of 0.4, optimized for English.
 The CORE register scheme is hierarchical, with 9 main registers divided into 25 subregisters that further describe the content of each document.
 Documents can have none, one, or multiple main registers (referred to as \textit{hybrids}), along with any associated subregister labels.
+The full register scheme can be found in \citet{henriksson2024automaticregisteridentificationopen}, and example documents are given in Appendix~\ref{sec:appendix-text-examples}.

-From these, we select all main registers, 2 subregisters, and one hybrid for our experiments.
+Although the register labels are available for multiple languages, we limit our analysis to English due to the availability of varied and well-established benchmarks.
+For our experiments, we assign register labels to documents from the given probabilities using a classification threshold of 0.4, optimised for English.
+From the register classes, we select all main registers, 2 subregisters, and one hybrid for our experiments.
 We included the subregisters and hybrids for specific reasons: the subregisters \NE and \DTP are among the largest subregister classes, each with over 100 billion tokens available---sufficient data to train models and draw meaningful comparisons with their parent registers \NA and \IN.
+Moreover, there has been particular interest in using news articles (e.g. \citet{delarosa-2025-impactcopyrightedmateriallarge}) and web encyclopedias (i.a.
+Wikipedia) to train LLMs, which correspond to classes \NE and \DTP in the register scheme.
 The hybrid class \HIIN was included to study the differences between individual registers and hybrids, based on preliminary results showing that register-specific models trained on these classes perform well overall but differ across individual benchmark tasks.
-The selected register classes and their abbreviations are described with examples in Table \ref{tab:register-descriptions}.
-The full scheme can be found in \citet{henriksson2024automaticregisteridentificationopen}.
+The selected register classes and their abbreviations are described with examples in Table~\ref{tab:register-descriptions}.
+Subregister classes not selected for our experiments are present in the data; however, they merged to their main-level class.

 Using these labels, we sample 100 billion tokens per register, using all available data for registers with fewer than 100 billion tokens.
 We limit our analysis to documents over 200 characters and remove documents with extremely high token counts (corresponding to over 300,000 words\footnote{Defined as white-space and punctuation separated segments}) due to hardware constraints.
 These excluded documents represent less than 0.3\% of the total data and primarily belong to the \IN class.